MichaelCurrin/code-cookbook/recipes/other/vs-code-extensions/publish.md

         1. Click _Show all scopes_ athe bototm.
         1. Under _Marketplace_, tick the **Manage** scope.
     1. Click _Create_.
 1. Copy the token value.
 Keep this value **secret**.
-If you need the token again, you have to make a whole _new_ token - you can't regenerate the value for an existing token.
+This is only visible once but you can click Regenerate to get a new value for the same token.

 Now you can use the token in the CLI to publish your extension in the section below.